Steamboat Springs Pro Rodeo Series

 Years and years of effort and improvement were recognized by the rodeo industry in 2002.
 By a vote of contestants, stock contractors, contract personnel and other rodeo committees, the Steamboat Springs Pro Rodeo Series was selected from approximately 500 PRCA rodeos that are neither indoor rodeos nor large (based on their added money) outdoor rodeos as 2002 Small Outdoor Rodeo of the Year.
 The Board of Directors recognizes that this ultimate honor in rodeo was not for a particular weekend, or even a particular year, but truly amounts to a Lifetime Achievement Award.

-Every Friday & Saturday Night beginning June 15 and ending August 11.
-There is a special performance on Tuesday, July 4th that starts at 6:30 PM.
+Every Friday & Saturday Night beginning June 21 and ending August 12.
+There are special performances on Wednesday and Thursday, July 3rd and 4th that start at 7:30 PM.

 Food & Beverages

 There is a traditional BBQ serving ribs, chicken, beef, burgers, dogs and brats beginning each rodeo evening at 6:00 p.m. and runs until 9:30 p.m.
 There is also a full service bar offering cold beers and wine.
-Pre-Rodeo entertainment appears on the entertainment stage from 6:15 p.m. until 7:15 p.m.
+Pre-Rodeo entertainment appears on the entertainment stage at 6:00 p.m.

 Order of events